MicrosoftDocs/windows-dev-docs/hub/apps/develop/smart-app-control/overview.md

 ## Smart App Control requirements

-Smart App Controlis designed to protect a device for its entire lifetime.
+Smart App Control is designed to protect a device for its entire lifetime.
 As such, it can only be enabled on a clean install of a version of Windows that contains the Smart App Control feature.
 Additionally, Smart App Control is only enabled in certain regions.
 We hope to roll out additional regions soon.

 - Windows 11, version 22572 or higher.
 - A clean Windows install